roughearth/aoc2025/README.md

 React front end, scaffolded in NextJS (but an old version, since this isn't the first AoC I've done this way, and it works).

+## Changed

+This year only has 12 days.
+I just grateful that Eric is still running it.

 ## Days

 |                 Mo |                 Tu |                   We |                   Th |                   Fr |                 Sa |                 Su |